 Allow me a moment today if you will before I get to the recipe for Peas and Greens Soup.
 Sometimes I just enjoy rambling a bit :-) And for those of you who simply cannot be bothered to read more than the recipe itself, please avail yourself of the "Jump to Recipe" button you'll find at the top of the post.

 Facebook is such an incredible thing.
-The brainchild of some wonderfully bright college students, it has grown in a relatively short time into the major social media site on the internet today.
+The brainchild of some wonderfully bright college students, it has grown in a relatively short time into a major social media site on the internet today.

 The Class of 1972

 My high school classmates had a little gathering a few years ago in the Spring.
-Not an actual reunion - that's coming up this year - but just a get-together over dinner at one of the restaurants in my little home town.
+Not an actual reunion - that's coming up soon - but just a get-together over dinner at one of the restaurants in my little home town.
 And the organizers primarily used Facebook to communicate the details to all of us.
-Of course, not every one of my classmates are on Facebook, but those of us who are really enjoy it as a way to keep in touch.
+Of course, not every one of my classmates is on Facebook, but those of us who are really enjoy it as a way to keep in touch.